 No. In 2004, the Cruickston Charitable Research Reserve was renamed rare as an acknowledgement of the reserve’s history and its mission to discover the most inclusive practices and answers to environmental issues, stewarding the reserve’s diverse network of natural landscapes for ecological integrity and future generations.

-A) Yes.
+Yes.
 The trails are open to the public free of charge from dawn to dusk.
-The Grand Trunk Trail (which is part of The Cambridge Riverbank Trail system yet crosses the rare property) is open all year and the Cliffs and Alvars Trails are open from mid March to mid November.
-Visit our trails section.
+The Grand Trunk Trail (part of the Cambridge Riverbank Trail system but crosses the rare property) is open all year.
+The Cliffs and Alvars Trails are open from mid March to mid November.
+Visit our trails page.

-A) Yes.
-All of the events listed in our Events Calendar are open to the public for a nominal fee.
+Yes.
+All of the events listed in our Events Calendar are open to the public for free or for a nominal fee.

-A) Due to the fragile eco-system we work so hard to preserve bikes and strollers are only permitted on the Grand Trunk Trail, Maple Lane, Grand Allee, and Deer Run trails.
-Thank you for cooperating.
+Due to the fragile ecosystem we work hard to preserve, bikes and strollers are only permitted on the Grand Trunk Trail, Maple Lane, Grand Allee, and Deer Run trails.

-A) We are a charitable organization that relies on grants, individual donations, foundation and corporate support.
+We are a charitable organization that relies on grants, individual donations, foundations and corporate support.

-A) Trail Head parking is accessible off of George Street or at 768 Blair Rd. (at the rare ECO Centre)
+Trail Head parking is accessible off of George Street or at 768 Blair Road (at the rare ECO Centre).

-A) The Slit Barn has recently been renovated to provide a three-season facility for rare events (including our education programs) and private rentals.
-Along with the adjacent Resource House, this area is known as the rare ECO Centre – the hub of our Every Child Outdoors environmental programming.
+The Slit Barn was renovated to provide a three-season facility for rare events, education programs and private rentals.
+Along with the adjacent Resource House, this area is known as the rare ECO Centre, the hub of our Every Child Outdoors environmental programming.